Nepomuceno/ces-badge-site/README.md

 # CES3 Badge Arena

+> ⚠️ Fun project created with AI.
+There are no plans for ongoing maintenance or official support.

 A React 19 + TanStack Router experience purpose-built for exploring, voting on, and managing CES3 badge contenders.
 Everything runs locally with Bun, Tailwind CSS, and a lightweight roster-backed authentication layer.

 ## Quick start (Bun-first)